primatejs/primate/docs/guide/routes.md

 Primate uses filesystem-based routes.
 Route files are JavaScript files in the `routes` directory that correspond to their routes.
 For example, the file at `routes/user/profile.js` is used to handle a client accessing `/user/profile`.
-The path may include parameters in braces, which are mapped to `request.path`, and which may have types.
+The path may include parameters in brackets, which are mapped to `request.path`, and which may have types.

 To illustrate this, consider that inside `routes`